Hinduism in Germany: ISKCON

 The first Hare Krishna temple in Germany was built 1970 in Hamburg.
 The ISKCON guru Sacinandana Swami translated the Bhagavad Gita into German.

 Balinese Hinduism

-There are about 700 Balinese Hindu families living in Germany, with the one temple located in Hamburg in front of the Museum of Ethnology, Hamburg and the second, Pura Tri Hita Karana located in Erholungspark Marzahn, Berlin.

-Pura Tri Hita Karana is a functioning Hindu temple located in the Balinese Garden of the park.
-It is one of the few Hindu temples of Balinese architecture built outside Indonesia.
+There are about 700 Balinese Hindu families living in Germany, with the one temple located in Hamburg in front of the Museum of Ethnology, Hamburg and the second, Pura Tri Hita Karana located in Erholungspark Marzahn, Berlin, which is a functioning Hindu temple located in the Balinese Garden of the park and it is one of the few Hindu temples of Balinese architecture built outside Indonesia.